department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

 - Develop arthritis that's caused by a service-connected knee injury you got while on active duty, **or**
 - Develop heart disease that's caused by caused by the high blood pressure you were diagnosed with while on active duty and that we'd previously concluded was connected to your service

-[Lea<a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation">Go to eBenefits to Apply</a></br>
+<a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation">Go to eBenefits to Apply</a></br>